Practical 4: Verilog Modules

 - Launch VS Code, and when it's open, choose "Open Folder" either from the main window or from the File menu.

-- Navigate to your git repo, and into the
+- Navigate to your git repo and open that folder.

 - Open a few of the Verlog files that appear in the file navigator: